This is something I talk about with parents a lot. I always tell them that, for many reasons, swimming is the best sport for kids to learn first.

 Drowning is the #1 cause of death among children aged 1 to 4.
 But research shows that teaching them to swim early in life is a key

-layer of prevention that can help avoid tragedies.
-This is one reason I tell parents that swimming is the only sport that can save lives.
+layer of prevention that can help avoid tragedies around water.
+Swimming is the only sport that can save lives.

 Water is fascinating for children—and dangerous, too